andreeds/academic-kickstart/content/home/publication_j.md

 weight = 90  # Order that this section will appear.

 title = "Publications"
-subtitle = "Refereed Conference Papers"
+subtitle = "Refereed Journal Papers"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.